 Another tactic has been to sterilise rooms with disinfectant.
 Although this is fine if the rooms are empty, schools cannot disinfect when classrooms are occupied with teachers and students.

 Using HEPA air purifiers can also disinfect rooms.
 Yet, although a more affordable option, it can take up to an hour to achieve.
 If not done before schools start, teachers cannot use the rooms in question for teaching.
+Hence why a wearable air purifier is better.

 Once again, these units can be distracting with their noise pollution and although may seem cheaper at first, replacing their filters can increase the costs considerably in the future.